Full-Depth Stone Veneer Installation: A Complete Guide

-Full depth Artisan Stone Veneer® is sold by the square foot including joints.
+Stone veneer is usually sold by the square foot including joints.
 To estimate the quantity of material needed for your project you simply take the total area to be cladded minus any openings (windows, doors, fireplace etc.).
 It is recommended to add 3% for simple waste and 5% – 7% for areas where more cuts will be required.

-Installing full depth Artisan Stone Veneer requires the use of the adequate tools and materials, proper labor standards and special care for details.
+Installing stone veneer requires the use of adequate tools and materials, proper labor standards, and special care for details.
 Following the appropriate procedures in every step of this installation guide and taking enough time to complete in detail each one of them will help maintain the quality standards this product complies with and make it last for many years.
 Contact local authorities in your area and check on up-to-date local building codes and NCMA standards for a proper installation.
 Always follow the manufacturer’s installation instructions for every item before starting your application.
 Provide a mock-up for evaluation of product and application workmanship, by using a 48” by 48” panel of units of the color to be used in the project (to illustrate stone masonry units, coursing, anchorage, mortar joints and color, pattern of finished wall and control joints).

 The following items should be considered to properly ship, store and handle the product before installation: